Edward L. Hoffman: Triangle parachute

 Out-growing McCook Field, in 1927 Hoffman's Parachute Board was moved to Wright Field.
 Renamed the Parachute and Clothing Branch, Hoffman developed the airborne steerable "Triangle Parachute."
 Hoffman's branch developed large parachutes utilized to slow bombs and even recover or slow aircraft.
 Eventually this large parachute work was used in space capsule recovery.

 After Wright Field, Hoffman became the commander at Lunken Airport in Cincinnati.
 His patient for the Triangle chute design was awarded but being designed during military duty was free for public use.
 Hoffman started the Triangle Parachute Company in Cincinnati.
 The US Army purchased some triangle parachutes but phased them out due to difficulty packing and expense which forced the Triangle Parachute Company to close.
-On 8 June 1936, Hoffman received a reprimand from the United States Secretary of War George Dern for concealing connections to the Safe Aircraft Inc. and the Triangle Parachute Company in Cincinnati.
+On 8 June 1936, following discussion the year before on the House floor, Hoffman received a reprimand from the United States Secretary of War George Dern for concealing connections to the Safe Aircraft Inc. and the Triangle Parachute Company in Cincinnati.

 On 1 June 1937, retiring as a Lieutenant Colonel, he moved his family to San Diego entering into the parachute manufacturing business with Jimmy Russell forming Hoffman & Russell in 1938.
 Their new venture developed very large parachutes able to return entire disabled aircraft safely to earth.
-Together they were awarded a patient to reduce parachute oscillations and they successfully tested a 60 foot diameter parachutes with designs for a 225 foot chute.
+Together they were awarded a patient to reduce parachute oscillations and they successfully tested a 60-foot diameter parachutes with designs for a 225-foot chute.
 Ahead of their time, Russell left the partnership to work at Standard Parachute Corporation.

 Edward L. Hoffman lived with his wife Ruth in San Diego, California where he died on 6 October 1970.